defold/doc/docs/en/manuals/shader.md

 : Shaders can declare *sampler* type uniform variables.
 Samplers are used to read values from an image source:

   - `sampler2D` samples from a 2D image texture.
+  - `sampler2DArray` samples from a 2D image array texture.
+This is mostly used for paged atlases.
   - `samplerCube` samples from a 6 image cubemap texture.
+  - `image2D` loads (and potentially stores) texture data to an image object.
+This is mostly used for compute shaders for storage.

   You can use a sampler only in the GLSL standard library's texture lookup functions.
 The [Material manual](/manuals/material) explains how to specify sampler settings.